Description and Brand Names

 - Afinitor Disperz

-Everolimus belongs to the group of medicines known as antineoplastics or cancer medicines.
-It works by interfering with the growth of cancer cells, which are eventually destroyed.
+Everolimus works by interfering with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal body cells may also be affected, other unwanted effects will also occur.
-Some of these may be serious and must be reported to your doctor, while others may cause concern but may not be serious.
+It belongs to the group of medicines known as antineoplastics (cancer medicines).

 Before you begin treatment with everolimus, you and your doctor should talk about the benefits of this medicine as well as the risks of using it.

 This medicine is available only with your doctor's prescription.